liapatiso95-ctrl/character-sheet/feats.md

 **Fearsome Power.** When you deal damage to a creature as part of the Attack or Magic action on your turn, you can use the Dragon's Terror benefit of the Dragon Initiate feat as a Bonus Action this turn.

+### Elemental Familiar
+***Prerequisites: Level 4+, Familiar Friend***

+You gain the following benefits.

+**Ability Score Increase.** Increase one ability score of your choice by 1, to a maximum of 20.

+**Elemental Energy.** You learn how to imbue your familiar with elemental power.
+When you cast the *Find Familiar* spell, choose Acid, Cold, Fire, Lightning, or Thunder damage.
+Your familiar is imbued with this energy until you cast *Find Familiar* again, granting it the following benefits:

+- ***Elemental Resistance.*** Your familiar has Resistance to the chosen damage type.
+- ***Energy Pulse.*** As a Bonus Action, you command your familiar to unleash a burst of elemental energy.
+Your familiar must be within 120 feet of you and take a Reaction to unleash this burst.
+Each creature in a 5-foot Emanation originating from your familiar makes a Dexterity saving throw (DC 8 plus your spellcasting ability modifier for the *Find Familiar* spell and your Proficiency Bonus).
+On a failed save, a creature takes 2d4 damage of the chosen type, and if the creature is Medium or smaller, it has the Prone condition.

 ### Ember of the Fire Giants
 ***Prerequisites: Level 4+, strike of the giants (fire strike) feat***